All Episodes

 And Sean, the important thing to point out here is this deal is unique.

-Uh it's through the Shanghai Free Trade Zoom zone.
+It's through the Shanghai Free Trade Zone.

 Goldman Sachs doesn't have this deal.

-JP Morgan, nobody else does, except this small firm headed by the vice president's son.
+J.P.
+Morgan, nobody else does, except this small firm headed by the vice president's son.

-And of course, Hunter Biden has no background in China, he has no background in private equity, and he lands this deal.
+And, of course, Hunter Biden has no background in China.

 That's just the first of several deals that he cuts with the Chinese government, not with Chinese companies or American companies in China, with the Chinese government.

-There's also money from a uh Kazakh oligarch.
+There's also money from a Kazakh oligarch.

-The list goes on and on and on, and this is all going on while Joe Biden is the point person on U.S. policy towards Ukraine and China.
+And this is all going on while Joe Biden is the point person on U.S. policy towards Ukraine and China.

 How is it possible that all this went on and nobody ever reported on it?